Archives: Faculties

 AH 444

-After graduated from Istanbul Technical University with a bachelor’s degree in urban and regional planning and a master’s degree in urban planning.
-He was awarded a Fulbright Doctoral Scholarship to study at the Ohio State University and he earned his PhD in City and Regional Planning from the Ohio State University.
-He was also received Patricia Burgess Award for the Best Dissertation upon completion of his doctoral study.
+After graduating from Istanbul Technical University with a bachelor’s degree in Urban and Regional Planning and a master’s degree in Urban Planning, he was awarded a Fulbright Doctoral Scholarship to study at Ohio State University, where he earned his PhD in City and Regional Planning.
+Upon completing his doctoral studies, he also received the Patricia Burgess Award for Best Dissertation.

-Prior to beginning his position at the University of Florida, he worked as Assistant Professor at Gebze Technical University for almost 2 years, and as Adjunct Faculty in Kadir Has and Cankaya Universities for about a year in Turkey.
-He has taught courses on statistics, quantitative methods, urban economy, housing and planning practices.
-Currently, he teaches Quantitative Data Analysis for Planners, Urban Spatial Analysis, Urban Economy and Urban Planning Project courses in the Urban and Regional Planning graduate programs at UF.
+Before his position at the University of Florida, he worked as an Assistant Professor at Gebze Technical University for almost two years and as an Adjunct Faculty member at Kadir Has and Cankaya Universities for about a year in Turkey.
+He has taught courses on statistics, quantitative methods, urban economy, housing, and planning practices.
+Currently, he teaches Quantitative Data Analysis for Planners, Urban Spatial Analysis, Urban Economy, and Urban Planning Project courses in the Urban and Regional Planning graduate programs, as well as GeoDesign Practicum I in the Sustainability and the Built Environment at UF.

 Emre Tepe Read More »